BBC sports presenter, Andrew Cotter, has an instantly recognisable voice. He is in much demand for live events as a speaker and host.

 He started his career in local radio in Scotland before moving to the BBC in London in 2000.
 Andrew has also worked for Sky, BT Sport, ITV, Channel 4, ESPN and Eurosport.

-In all of his work, whether it be behind the microphone or in front of the camera, as a corporate events host, a writer or a voice-over artist, Andrew brings a hugely assured presence.
+In all of his work, either behind the microphone or in front of the camera, as a corporate events host or writer, Andrew brings a hugely assured presence.
 He also has a wonderful turn of phrase and a great sense of humour.

 His dry wit is apparent in this clip, recorded whilst sports were on hold during Coronavirus in 2020 here.
 Andrew’s commentary on his dogs went viral with over 50 million hits on social media.
 His book, Olive, Mabel & Me, was published in October 2020.